-6. Community Engagement In The Standish Neighbourhood Plan
+6 Community Engagement on the Standish Neighbourhood Plan

-6.1 Standish Voice has consulted widely with the public and businesses during the creation of the Standish Neighbourhood Plan.

-6.2 To publicise the various stages of the Neighbourhood Plan, Standish Voice used leaflet drops to homes across the village, combined with leaflets given to children in Standish's four schools to take home and also distributed them to local businesses and in public buildings.
-Posters were displayed in public buildings and shops and on noticeboards across the village.

-6.3 Standish Voice has used public events - notably the 50th anniversary celebration of Standish Library, Standish Dog Show and Standish Christmas Market in 2016 and 2017 - to publicise the work of Standish Voice and the Neighbourhood Plan and ask for feedback, both written and verbal, which was forthcoming.

-6.4 Standish Voice uses the local media to publicise its work, including the Neighbourhood Plan and its various consultations, with articles appearing in the Wigan Observer and the Wigan Evening Post, on their website, Wigan Today, and also in Local Life magazine.
+- 6.1 Standish Voice has consulted widely with the public and businesses during the creation of the Standish Neighbourhood Plan (see Evidence Base Appendix A). - 6.2 To publicise the various stages of the Neighbourhood Plan, Standish Voice used leaflet drops to homes across the village, combined with leaflets given to children in Standish's four schools to take home and also distributed them to local businesses and in public buildings.
+Posters were displayed in public buildings and shops and on noticeboards across the village. - 6.3 Standish Voice has used public events notably the 50th anniversary celebration of Standish Library, Standish Dog Show and Standish Christmas Market in 2016 and 2017 to publicise the work of Standish Voice and the Neighbourhood Plan and ask for feedback, both written and verbal, which was forthcoming. - 6.4 Standish Voice uses the local media to publicise its work, including the Neighbourhood Plan and its various consultations, with articles appearing in the Wigan Observer and the Wigan Evening Post, on their website, Wigan Today, and also in Local Life magazine.

-6.5 Standish Voice has used social media - Twitter and especially Facebook (6,652 Facebook Follows as of October, 2018) - extensively to publicise the various stages of the Neighbourhood Plan and to promote debate and feedback from residents.
+- 6.5 Standish Voice has used social media Twitter and especially Facebook (6,652 Facebook Follows as of October 2018) - extensively to publicise the various stages of the Neighbourhood Plan and to promote debate and feedback from residents.
 An article is posted on Facebook on average at least once each day on the Standish Voice page about various aspects of life in the village and this has included the Neighbourhood Plan.
-Standish Voice has also conducted specific Question and Answer sessions on Facebook and other local Facebook pages have also discussed the Neighbourhood Plan.

-6.6 Standish Voice's website, www.standishvoice.co.uk, contains a large amount of information on Standish Voice's activities and the Neighbourhood Plan, its consultations and policies.
-It also contains information on how Standish Voice was established and general information about Neighbourhood Planning.

-6.7 Standish Voice has used questionnaires and surveys, both in print form and digital, to gather the views of the public and asked for written individual submissions to consultations, both online and hand-written.

-6.8 Standish Voice also used Survey Monkey digital polling software to assess the popularity of consultation issues and to collect data.

-6.9 Approximately 1,000 people are members of Standish Voice, which is free to join and meets monthly, and members are sent a regular newsletter outlining the organisation's activities, including the development of the Neighbourhood Plan.
-Two of the three Standish-with-Langtree ward councillors on Wigan Council are members.

-6.10 Standish Voice has asked younger people to be involved in issues surrounding the Neighbourhood Plan, including local schoolchildren who created project work about what they would like Standish to look like in the future.

-6.11 Standish Voice has also attended meetings of youth organisations to get first-hand the views of younger people during one of the consultations.
+Standish Voice has also conducted specific Question and Answer sessions on Facebook and other local Facebook pages have also discussed the Neighbourhood Plan. - 6.6 Standish Voice's website, www.standishvoice.co.uk, contains a large amount of information on Standish Voice's activities and the Neighbourhood Plan, its consultations and policies.
+It also contains information on how Standish Voice was established and general information about Neighbourhood Planning. - 6.7 Standish Voice has used questionnaires and surveys, both in print form and digital, to gather the views of the public and asked for written individual submissions to consultations, both online and hand-written. - 6.8 Standish Voice also used Survey Monkey digital polling software to assess the popularity of consultation issues and to collect data. - 6.9 Approximately 1,000 people are members of Standish Voice, which is free to join and meets monthly, and members are sent a regular newsletter outlining the organisation's activities, including the development of the Neighbourhood Plan.
+Two of the three Standish-with-Langtree ward councillors on Wigan Council are members. - 6.10 Standish Voice has asked younger people to be involved in issues surrounding the Neighbourhood Plan, including local schoolchildren who created project work about what they would like Standish to look like in the future.
+Standish Voice has also attended meetings of youth organisations to get first-hand the views of younger people during one of the consultations.

-6.12 Wigan Council has a website page about Neighbourhood Planning in general and specifically in Standish and the local authority has referred to specific issues related to Neighbourhood Planning on its social media channels.
+- 6.11 Wigan Council has a website page about Neighbourhood Planning in general and specifically in Standish and the local authority has referred to specific issues related to Neighbourhood Planning on its social media channels. - 6.12 Information and data from all consultations on the Neighbourhood Plan is are the separate Consultation Statement report.

-7. Key Themes And Issues For Standish
+7 Key Themes and Issues for Standish